paolapog/trillo-project/README.md

-A simple web app purely in sass and flexbox.
+A simple web app purely in sass, advanced css and flexbox.